akeneo/pim-docs/design_pim/overview.rst

     }

-Our newly created object has one method which log the current catalog locale using the UserContext module.
+Our newly created object has one method which logs the current catalog locale using the UserContext module.
-Now that we have our business logic implemented, we need to tell the system that our module has a dependency to ``pim/user-context`` and that we are exposing this object.
+Now that we have our business logic implemented, we need to tell the system that our module has a dependency on ``pim/user-context`` and that we are exposing this object.

 The real thing
 ++++++++++++++